March 6, 2025

 How is Pancreatitis in Dogs Diagnosed?

 If you suspect your dog has pancreatitis, a veterinary visit is essential.
-Since pancreatitis symptoms can look similar to other illnesses, vets use a combination of physical exams, lab tests, and imaging to confirm the condition.
+We use a series of tests such as physical exams, lab tests, and imaging to confirm the condition.
+This is because pancreatitis in dogs can look similar to other diseases.

 Here are the ways we diagnose pancreatitis in dogs: